Condition numbers for the Moore-Penrose inverse and the least squares problem involving rank-structured matrices: MCN and CCN for general parameterized matrices

 where $M_{\x,k}:=M^{\dagger}\frac{\partial M(\Psi)}{\partial \psi_k}\x-(M^{\top}M)^{-1}\left(\frac{\partial M(\Psi)}{\partial \psi_k}\right)^{\top} \r$ and $l$ is the index so that

 The upper bound in $(\ref{eqn317})$ will be attained by substituting these perturbations in $(\ref{eqn316})$ and from Definition $\ref{def32},$ and hence the desired expression is attained.
-Analogously, we can obtain the expression for the CCN. \end{proof}
+Analogously, we can obtain the expression for the CCN. \end{proof} {\begin{remark} The formula for the MCN $\M^{\dagger}(M(\phi),b)$ in Theorem \ref{Th34} is also presented in \cite{thesis}.
+However, our approach to proving the theorem differs slightly.
+Interested readers may also refer to the proof method in \cite{thesis}. \end{remark}}